A Complexity Dichotomy in Spatial Reasoning via Ramsey Theory: Expressibility in Datalog and Extensions

 \begin{theorem}[Lemma 4.5 in~\cite{Strong-Zhuk}] Let ${\mathscr C}$ be a clone of idempotent operations on a finite set without a WNU term operation of arity $n \geq 3$.
-Then ${\mathscr C}$ has a subfactor which is essentially unary or affine with a domain of size $k \geq 2$. \end{theorem}
+Then ${\mathscr C}$ has a trivial or affine subfactor with a domain of size $k \geq 2$. \end{theorem}

 \begin{lemma} Let $\bC$ be a first-order expansion of $\bR$ such that $\Pol(\bC)$ does not have a uniformly continuous minor-preserving map to $\proj$.
 Then none of the subfactors of size $k \geq 2$ of the clone $\mathscr{C}:=\xi_2^\bR(\Pol(\bC) \cap \Can(\bR))$ contains an affine clone. \end{lemma}